neuropoly/totalspineseg/README.md

 ### First Model - Train

-1. Download the corresponding content from [SPIDER dataset](https://doi.org/10.5281/zenodo.10159290) into 'data/raw/spider/images' and 'data/raw/spider/masks' (you can use `mkdir data/raw/spider` to create the folder first).
+1. Download the corresponding content from [SPIDER dataset](https://doi.org/10.5281/zenodo.10159290) into 'data/raw/spider/images' and 'data/raw/spider/masks' (you can use `mkdir -p data/raw/spider` to create the folder first).

 1. Make sure `git` and `git-annex` are installed (You can install with `sudo apt-get install git-annex -y`).